vincentmvdm/for-me-page/README.md

-# For Me for Arc - Remove bad tweets using AI
+# Remove bad tweets using Arc and AI
 An Arc Boost that removes (dims) bad tweets using AI.
 See the [original tweet](https://twitter.com/vincentmvdm/status/1658678049691385857).

 I wrote this in an hour so don't get too excited, but some people asked me to share the code.
 I hope that we can make this boost better together.
 Or that this will at least teach you how to create your own LLM-based boost!
 Contributions are very welcome.